ShunyiZhao/SoftWareEandGroupProject/Processing/README.md

 <img src="../Images/Processing/pineapple.gif" width=400 height=225>

 - Combo bonus: At the beginning of BigEater game, a special food combination will be chosen as a combo of the current game.
 The player who achieves that combo by eating food in order can get 500 points.
 The number of food that makes up a combo is normally greater than three.
 To simplify explanations, the combo in the following example only consists of a crab and a cheese.
-(255 -> eat a crab -> 270 -> eat a cheese -> combo achieved -> 770)
+(255 -> eat a crab -> 270 -> eat a piece of cheese -> combo achieved -> 770)

 <img src="../Images/Processing/combo.gif" width=400 height=225>